 (Loofahs are soft, natural, easy on your skin, and come in different shapes and colors.
 Loofahs with handles make those challenging-to-reach parts of our body more easily accessible.
 It’s an excellent back scrubber for those soft and sensitive skins. )

-Natural Loofahs do not have anti-microbacterial properties.
-So using them week after week may result in bacterial growth and could cause harm.
-In that case, please wash your natural loofah with salt mixed hot water every 5-7 days.
+Natural Loofahs do not have antibacterial properties, so using them week after week may result in bacterial growth and could cause harm.
+In that case, please wash your natural loofah with salt-mixed hot water every 5-7 days.

 The title says it all.
-It’s a long towel fabric that is soft and easy to use.
-I like the handle at both ends to make back scrubbing effective.
-The natural cotton material is tough enough to scrape off dead skin and leaves you with smooth, radiant skin.
+It’s a long towel made of soft, easy-to-use fabric.
+I like the handle at both ends for effective back scrubbing.
+The natural cotton material is tough enough to scrape off dead skin, leaving you with smooth, radiant skin.

 ( Very affordable.
-You’ll more likely to get a loofah with the towel scrubber )
+You’re more likely to get a loofah with the towel scrubber.

-(It’s easy to use, thanks to those rope handles at each end.
+(Thanks to those rope handles at each end, it’s easy to use.
 But most of the time, the towel makes little contact with your back skin.
 Things get more slippery if you’re soaked in soap.
 Not a pleasant scrubber for exfoliation. )

 Electric scrubber brush

 It’s a standard back scrubber that runs on a motor.
-The bristle rotates, leaving you relaxed in your tub.
-If the engine gets damaged, you can use it as a standard back scrubber.
+The bristles rotate, leaving you relaxed in your tub.
+If the engine is damaged, you can use it as a standard back scrubber.

 The most electric scrubber has a dual-sided brush.
-One side has soft and long bristles, and the other hand has a layer of hard rubbery texture for proper exfoliation of your skin.
+One side has soft, long bristles, and the other has a layer of hard, rubbery texture for proper skin exfoliation.

 Can I exfoliate my back every day?

-Why not.
-As long your skin feels good, and you love to scrub your back, go for it.
+Why not?
+As long as your skin feels good and you love to scrub your back, go for it.
 But clean your back no less than three times a week.

 Try to keep the scrubber brush or loofah clean.
 And change it in 40 days.

-Both are different in terms of how you can use them. scrubber brush has bristles, and loofah or padded scrubber has rough textures for scraping away dead skin and dirt.
+Both are different in terms of how you can use them.
+A scrubber brush has bristles, and a loofah or padded scrubber has a rough texture for scraping away dead skin and dirt.
 I’d say get both of them.
-Use the brush scrubber to clean your back and the padded scrubber for delicate parts of your body
+Use the brush scrubber to clean your back and the padded scrubber for delicate body parts.

 Can I contract skin disease from a scrubber?

 Yes, it’s possible.
-If your scrubber is old and not washed or dried correctly, It could host bacteria infestation.
-And if you have any cuts or bruises, those bacteria could cause a skin infection.
+If your scrubber is old and not washed or dried correctly, it could host a bacterial infestation.
+If you have any cuts or bruises, those bacteria could cause a skin infection.

 What do you mean by exfoliating back scrubber?

 Don’t think of it as a different type of back scrubber.
 Every scrubber exfoliates to some extent.
-It helps get rid of dead and dull skins and slough-out flakes.
+It helps get rid of dead and dull skin and slough off flakes.

-The type of scrubber will determine the extent of exfoliating.
-For daily use and soft skins, a cotton or sponge-based scrubber is enough.
-But you can’t do proper exfoliation without a scrubber brush.
+The type of scrubber will determine the extent of exfoliation.
+For daily use and soft skin, a cotton or sponge-based scrubber is enough.
+But proper exfoliation requires a scrubber brush.

 Should I use a loofah for my back acne?

 The skin on your back is rough and tough.
 A brush scrubber is perfect for exfoliation.
-However, if you have any noticeable and painful acne, scarring, or wounds, you should use a loofah with a handle.
+However, if you have noticeable and painful acne, scarring, or wounds, use a loofah with a handle.

 You probably know how to use a back scrubber brush properly by now.
-Then get yourself the best back scrubber and start rubbing off those dead skin.
-And there are different models for everyone.
+Then, get yourself the best back scrubber and start rubbing off those dead skin.
+There are different models for everyone.

-Those who have movement limitations due to injury, arthritis, or other physical traumas should get the electric back scrubber.
-Ladies try the loofah on a stick.
-And gents get the dual brush scrubber and make your skin squeaky clean.
+Those with movement limitations due to injury, arthritis, or other physical traumas should get the electric back scrubber.
+Ladies, try the loofah on a stick.
+Gents, get the dual brush scrubber and make your skin squeaky clean.

 You May Read Also